 The Group has changed the manner in which it presents certain loans to associates and joint ventures.
 The change in presentation has had no impact on the net asset value of the Group and only affects the classification of items on the statement of financial position.
-The impact on previously reported results is set out further on in this announcement.
+The impact on previously reported results is set out on pages 51 to 59.

 The condensed consolidated interim results for the six months ended 31 December 2013 have not been audited or independently reviewed by the Group's external auditors.
 The Group believes normalised earnings more accurately reflect operational performance.
 Headline earnings are adjusted to take into account non-operational items and accounting anomalies.
-Details of the nature of these adjustments and the reasons therefore can be found on www. firstrand.co.za.
+Details of the nature of these adjustments and the reasons therefore can be found on pages 14 and 15.

-FirstRand's board of directors take full responsibility for the preparation of this anouncement.
+FirstRand's board of directors take full responsibility for the preparation of this Analysis of financial results booklet.